Dawn of Chromatica: Composition

 Dawn of Chromatica contains mainly underground pop and hyperpop sound.
-The album opens with "Alice" remixed by the Berlin-based Philadelphian rapper and producer Lsdxoxo, who described it as "'Promiscuous Girl' on 2CB" [sic].
-The second song in the track list, "Stupid Love", is remixed by the French producer Coucou Chloe, who "strips away the lead single's bubblegum beats to reveal a macabre midnight romp".
-Arca's remix of "Rain on Me" follows as the third track; she introduces synths in the song and samples the songs "Time" and "Mequetrefe" off her fourth studio album Kick I (2020), as well as the Changa tuki track "Mételo Sácalo" by DJ Yirvin.
-Rina Sawayama and English producer Clarence Clarity's remix of "Free Woman" features influences of metal with wailing riffs and drum fills, which resembles Gaga's 2011 studio album Born This Way.
-Sawayama starts the songs saying "let's go Gaga".
-Pabllo Vittar's reimagination of "Fun Tonight" consists of forró music.
+It opens with two songs described by Clash as "dancefloor bumpers": "Alice", remixed by Berlin-based Philadelphian rapper and producer Lsdxoxo, and "Stupid Love", remixed by the French producer Coucou Chloe.
+The latter strips away the single's bubblegum beats, replacing the production with a moodier, "macabre midnight romp".
+Arca's remix of "Rain on Me" follows as the third track; she introduces synths in the song and samples the songs "Time" and "Mequetrefe" off her fourth studio album Kick I (2020), as well as the changa tuki track "Mételo Sácalo" by DJ Yirvin.
+Rina Sawayama and English producer Clarence Clarity's remix of "Free Woman" incorporates metal influences with wailing riffs and drum fills reminiscent of Gaga's 2011 album Born This Way, with Sawayama opening the track by saying "Let's go Gaga".
+Pablo Vittar's reimagination of "Fun Tonight" incorporates elements of Brazilian music, including accordion and zabumba percussion, reflecting her electronic forró influences.

+Scottish musician Sophie's work with Gaga remained unreleased, though her impact on Dawn of Chromatica was noted.